 Included in amounts receivable is sales tax receivable from government authorities in Canada.
-Amounts receivable are in good standing as of June 30, 2022 and 2021.
 Management believes that the credit risk concentration with respect to financial instruments included in amounts receivable and the amount due from associate is minimal.

 Liquidity risk

 Liquidity risk is the risk that the Company will not have sufficient cash resources to meet its financial obligations as they become due.
 The Company's liquidity and operating results may be adversely affected if the Company's access to the capital market is hindered, whether as a result of a downturn in stock market conditions generally or related to matters specific to the Company.